HardlyDifficult/Crypto/Dash.md

    - Transactions are validated by a random selection of Masternodes.
  - Private Transactions (optional)
     - Fee: .0125 DASH
-    - Masternodes mix transactions with other random people to mask who is paying who.
+    - Masternodes mix transactions with other random people to mask who is paying whom.

 Stats:

  - ~12 TPS
    - Block size: 1 MB
-   - Difficulty: target 2.5 mins
+   - Difficulty: target 2.5 minutes
      - Recalcs every block
  - Minting: 3.60295191 DASH
     - 45% to Miners, 45% to Masternodes, 10% Tech budget